 Born deeply jaundiced, Alexa was quickly diagnosed in the Pediatric Liver Center at Children’s Hospital Colorado with biliary atresia, a rare and deadly condition in which the immune system attacks the ducts that transmit bile from the liver to the intestines.
 An untreated infant would be unlikely to make it to 2 years old.

-Alexa’s case was aggressive: scarring had clogged her main bile duct and within days of her diagnosis, Children’s Colorado's Dr. Fritz Karrer, now Chair of Pediatric Surgery, removed and replaced it with a section of her small intestine, a surgery known as the Kasai procedure.
+Alexa’s case was aggressive: scarring had clogged her main bile duct and within days of her diagnosis, Children’s Colorado's Fritz Karrer, MD, pediatric surgeon, removed and replaced it with a section of her small intestine, a surgery known as the Kasai procedure.
 “Dr. Karrer canceled his vacation to do the Kasai,” Renae recalls.

-Though rare, biliary atresia accounts for nearly 50 percent of pediatric liver transplants in the United States.
+Though rare, biliary atresia accounts for nearly 50% of pediatric liver transplants in the United States.
 In the years before Alexa was born, the Kasai was basically the only treatment.

 Still, at least in part thanks to a lifetime of comprehensive care, Alexa’s outcome has been very, very good.
 She’s enjoyed a remarkably normal 19 years of life, even a love of playing sports: swimming, tennis and field hockey, her favorite.
 Now an undergrad at Colorado State University, she’s aiming for an MBA and a career in sports marketing.
 She’s on a good track.
 The mass of college credits she earned via an accelerated high school program will allow her to graduate a year ahead of schedule.
 “She’s very disciplined,” her mother says.